anonymouspub937/EnterpriseLab/index.md

 @inproceedings{anonymousauthors2026enterpriselab,
     title = {EnterpriseLab: A Full-Stack Platform for developing and deploying agents in Enterprises}, author = {Anonymous Authors},
-    booktitle = {Preliminary work.
-Under review by the International Conference on Machine Learning (ICML)}, year = {2026},
+    booktitle = {Under review at the Conference on Neural Information Processing Systems (NeurIPS)}, year = {2026},
     note = {Do not distribute}
 }